fpryor33/ConleyDynamics.jl/misc/joss/paper.md

 of a planar system with two periodic solutions, which circle around an equilibrium in their center.
 In both cases, `ConleyDynamics.jl` also provides Conley indices and the connection matrix.
-In addition, one can determine additional information on the global dynamics of these system.
+In addition, one can determine information on the global dynamics of these systems.
 For example, \autoref{flowfig2} visualizes enclosures for the connecting orbits between stationary states, for the system in the left panel of
 \autoref{flowfig1}.
 For more details and examples, see the extensive documentation accompanying [@conleydynamics], and the two recent papers [@thorpe:wanner:p24a] and [@thorpe:wanner:p24b].
-In addition, all examples in the book [@mrozek:wanner:25a] were computed using `ConleyDynamics.jl`.
+All examples in the book [@mrozek:wanner:25a] were computed using `ConleyDynamics.jl`.

 # Acknowledgements